drdebivre/Thesis_EMIclass/README.md

 # Thesis_EMIclassification

-The code that was used as part of the data analysis for this thesis is organized in 5 notebooks
+The code that was used as part of the data analysis for this thesis is organized in 5 notebooks:

 * 1.expl_interp.ipynb